GodisinHisHeaven/pathfinder/README.md

     make exec
     bin/exec [start node] [end node]

-#### After the program run successfully, you can see the output in the directory "output".
+#### After the program run successfully, you can see the output named "result.png"